jasminwu/1521-notes/notes.md

 ```c
 execvp(const char *file, char *const argv[]);
 ```
-1st argument - path to executable or shell script starting with `#!` 2nd argument - array of strings containing command line arguments
+1. `file` - path to executable or shell script starting with `#!`
+2. `argv` - array of strings containing command line arguments

 All variables in the current process are destroyed when `exec` is called.
 This means that if we call `exec` in the parent process, the child process will not have access to the variables in the parent process.